InStore App v. 1.0.6

 Error messages for api issues have been translated and improved.

-In bottom sheets some all functions have correct translations.
+In bottom sheets all functions have correct translations and planned text positions .

 Reason and Action Codes in InStore App [RTM-10994]